Jiangnan Automobile: History

 The company was officially established in 2001 by the Jiangnan Machinery Group, a subsidiary of the state-owned enterprise Norinco.
 Zotye acquired a stake in Jiangnan Automobile between 2006 and 2007, reorganising it in March 2007.
 Zotye took a 70% controlling stake while the Jiangnan Machinery Group kept a minority 30%.
 The aim of the Zotye acquisition was to get various production permits from the government.
 The company's production, initially focused on assembling Suzuki Alto-based vehicles, was relaunched in April 2007, later also adding Fiat-based models.
 Jiangnan Automobile assembled mostly Zotye-badged cars such as the Jiangnan TT, the Zotye Z100, the Zotye Z300, the Zotye 5008, the M300, the Zotye Z200HB, the Zotye Yun 100 and others.

 In November 2021, the company filed for "bankruptcy and reorganisation" as part of a wider restructuring by parent Zotye in order to try stopping its own bankruptcy and liquidation.
+It was re-established by the end of that year, after Jiangsu Shenshang, the new owner of Zotye, completed its reorganisation process.